Have you ever heard of Ian Rushbrook?

 If you have not I won’t be surprised.
 He was one of those rare investment managers who, without much fanfare, gave his investors outstanding investment returns.

 The only reason I heard of Ian was because in 2003 when I read about him in the excellent book called Money Makers (Stock Market Secrets of Britain’s Top Professional Investment Managers) by Jonathan Davis.

-Ian was investment director of the UK based Personal Assets Trust PLC (?PAT?) investment trust ? same as a US closed end fund ? from 1990 until his untimely death on 12 October 2008, in Edinburgh, aged 68.
-(Ian Rushbrook obituary)
+Ian was investment director of the UK based Personal Assets Trust PLC (PAT) investment trust – same as a US closed end fund – from 1990 until his untimely death on 12 October 2008, in Edinburgh, aged 68.

 From 1990 to 2008, investing mainly in large blue-chip British companies, Ian built up an enviable track record of substantially beating the market as shown in the following graph.

-Luckily Ian left us with the essence of his investment strategy.
-But more on that later, first a bit more about Ian.
+Luckily Ian left us with the essence of his investment strategy which is most likely the best investment advice you will ever get.
+But more on that later, first a bit more information about Ian.

-In 1990 when Ian took over the management of PAT, the company’s funds were only ?5.5 million, most of which was Ian’s own money.
-When he passed away in 2008, nearly 20 years later, the company’s funds had grown to ?160 million.
-In spite of its successful growth still a modest sum for such a successful investor.
+In 1990 when Ian took over the management of PAT, the company’s funds were only GBP5.5 million, most of which was Ian’s own money.
+When he passed away in 2008, nearly 20 years later, the company’s funds had grown to GBP160 million.

 Ian also overcame a problem most investment trusts and closed end funds have, of the shares always trading at a discount to their net asset value.
 Ian did this through share buybacks coupled to the issue of new shares when demand exceeded supply.

 This is by far not the norm in the investment trust world where a share price discount of 15% is normal and 40% not unusual.
 But in a world where asset management companies get paid on the amount of assets they manage, buying back shares, thus lowering the assets they manage just does not happen.